jnk0le/random/pipeline cycle test/README.md

 there is flag forwarding that can reduce branch misprediction penalty from 8 to 6 cycles (in case of subs + bne), instruction generating flags have to be placed at least 3 cycles before branch.
-Effect is not gradual meaning that setting flags within 4-5 instruction slots prior to branch cause a worst case penalty.
+Effect is not gradual meaning that setting flags within 4-5 instruction slots prior to branch will cause a worst case penalty.

 not-taken branch can dual issue with following instruction